BainBrain70/CSSE-370-Internet-Programming/log.md

 Project Phase #4
-1)The "Click Me" Button will display an image that is styled by the Css page with a 5px black boarder 2)The 3 links in the bottom center of the screen will trun green if you mouse over them
+1)The "Click Me" Button will display an image that is styled by the Css page with a 5px black boarder
+2) The picture does not dissapear when you click it, I was unable to include that functionality.
+3)The 3 links in the bottom center of the screen will trun green if you mouse over them

 Project Phase #5
 1)Then Andi tool does not return any erros, a screen shot is located in repositroy in the file titled ANDI

 Project Phase #6
-1)Below the Click me button the current weather is displayed on a button that, when clicked will disply daily low temperature for the day.
+1)Below the Click me button the current weather is displayed on a button that, when clicked, will disply the daily low temperature for the day.
 I had tried to interface with a stock related API called AlphaVantage but was unsucessul in retrieving the data, so I went with a generic weather API that I had used before and knew that it worked.